-BENGALURU: The authorities have eliminated all caps on training fees for college kids to examine abroad under its Prabuddha scheme to make sure they get hold of amazing training on the excellent universities.
+BENGALURU: The authorities have eliminated all caps on training fees for college kids to examine abroad under its Prabuddha scheme to make sure they get hold of amazing training at the excellent universities.

 The storage has three degrees of parking region, and most of those motors were said to be parked on the first or 0.33 level.

-On realizing the misuse, the DPAR in advance this yr stated the secretariat should be vacated of personal motors after operating hours.
+On realizing the misuse, the DPAR in advance stated the secretariat should vacate personal motors after operating hours.
 The April 15 order study: “It has come to the authorities’ word that numerous senior bureaucrats are parking their non-public vehicles in a single day inner Vikasa Soudha premises.
-With a purpose to safeguard the premises, this order is being issued to vacate the secretariat of private vehicles after working hours.
+To safeguard the premises, this order is being issued to vacate the secretariat of private vehicles after working hours.
 Police have been accepted to tow the vehicles of bureaucrats if discovered parked in a single day.”
 The order couldn’t be carried out earlier because of the model code of behavior in pressure during the Lok Sabha elections.